 Please take a look at the program page, for details on the two options depending on your educational background.
 Also, review the course schedule to see if our class times and locations work with your schedule.

 Additionally, here is the Tuition & Fees Chart.
 In-district students pay $255 for each three LEH course.
 You can contact the Admissions Office at 512-223-4636 for help determining whether you are in-district, as well as help with registration.

-The ACC Paralegal Department is accredited by SACS, a member of AAfPE, and approved by the Texas Higher Education Coordinating Board, which meets the recommended standards for paralegal education of the State Bar of Texas Board of Directors.
+The ACC Paralegal Department is accredited by SACS, approved by the American Bar Association, and approved by the Texas Higher Education Coordinating Board, which meets the recommended standards for paralegal education of the State Bar of Texas Board of Directors.